 5. Purina Pro Plan Small Breed Weight Management Shredded Blend

-- High protein content helps maintain lean muscle during weight loss
+- High protein content: Helps maintain lean muscle during weight loss

-- Live probiotics included
+- Contains live probiotics

 - No artificial colors or flavors

-- Not for large breeds
+- Not for dogs with sensitivities

 6. Purina ONE Plus Healthy Weight High-Protein 8 lb Bag

-- Compact bag for easy storage
+- Compact and easy to store

 - Supports joint health

-- Not economical for large dogs
+- Not ideal for large households

 Buying Guide: How to Choose the Best Foods for Senior Dogs Losing Weight